Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Experiments

 \subsection{Results on Real Data}

 Table \ref{tab:real_result} shows the quantitative results on our real dataset with the same metrics in Section \ref{sec:5.3}.
-Most settings are the same as the experiments on synthetic data, except that CAPTRA\cite{weng2021captra} is trained on synthetic data of the same category since it is an end-to-end learning-based method that requires a large training dataset.
-Consistent with results in simulation, \model outperforms its corresponding visual-only pose tracker.
-Compared with ShapeAlign, \model enhances CAPTRA and BundleTrack more significantly.
-This may be due to the instability of historical pose bias in their learning-based pose predictors.
-The accumulation error in kinematics impedes tracking for the kinematic-only method but can be mitigated in \model with the help of object geometry.
+Most experimental settings are the same as those on the synthetic dataset, except that CAPTRA is trained on synthetic data with the same object category for the lack of large-scale training data in real world.
+Consistent with the evaluation results on synthetic data, \model consistently enhances the performance of different vision-based pose trackers in real-world scenarios.
+Compared with ShapeAlign, \model improves learning-based CAPTRA and BundleTrack more significantly.
+One reason is that the instability of historical pose bias in the learning-based pose predictors could be alleviated by the geometric-kinematic optimization that integrates the information from multiple frames.
+The cumulative error of object pose severely influence the effect of the kinematics-only method, while it is mitigated by \model via the fusion with object visual information.

 The combination of visual and tactile signals benefits \model to track accurately and robustly, which helps \model perform better than the trackers that only leverage a single data modality.
-Figure \ref{fig:fig_real} shows the object pose predictions of \model(BundleTrack) at the 50, 150, 250, and 350$-th$ frame of a real-world video, indicating that \model yields more accurate and stable results compared with kinematics-only tracking method throughout a long period.
-Figure \ref{fig:fig_real_consecutive} shows the tracking results of \model(BundleTrack) in four consecutive frames, indicating that \model can track more stably and precisely than visual pose trackers leveraging tactile kinematic cues.
+Figure \ref{fig:fig_real} shows the object pose predictions of \model(BundleTrack) at the 50, 150, 250, and 350-th frame of a real-world video, indicating that \model yields more accurate and stable results compared with the kinematics-only tracking method throughout a long period.
+Figure \ref{fig:fig_real_consecutive} shows the tracking results of \model(BundleTrack) in four adjacent frames, indicating \model can track more stably and precisely than visual pose trackers with the help of tactile kinematic cues.